Bobby WallaceRoderick John Wallace

 Primary position: Shortstop

 Bobby Wallace made his major league debut in 1894, taking the mound for the Cleveland Spiders.
-In a few short years, he evolved into one of the best shortstops the game has ever seen.
+In a few short years, he evolved into one of the game's best shortstops.

-He pitched for a starting rotation that included Cy Young and in his first full season he won 12 of his 26 decisions.
-Though his pitching wasn’t overwhelmingly impressive to the team’s management, the level of athleticism he displayed was enough for them to start giving him chances at other positions.
+Wallace pitched for a starting rotation that included Cy Young – and in his first full season in 1895 he won 12 of his 26 decisions.
+Though his pitching wasn’t overwhelmingly impressive to the team’s management, the level of athleticism he displayed was enough for them to give him chances at other positions.

-He was moved from the hot corner to the middle infield, first spending time at second base before getting a chance at shortstop, where he made a lasting impression with anyone he ever played with.
+He was moved from the hot corner to the middle infield, first spending time at second base before getting a chance at shortstop, where he made a lasting impression with his teammates.

 “[Bobby Wallace] is one of the greatest fielding shortstops who ever lived,” fellow St. Louis Browns player Jimmy Austin said.
 “It was a delight to play third base next to that fellow.”

-“The Scot was not the most robust hitter that ever lived, but he was no pigeon at the plate,” sportswriter Bill Corum said, in 1952.
+“The Scot was not the most robust hitter that ever lived, but he was no pigeon at the plate,” sportswriter Bill Corum said.
 “Save for that, Bobby had one weakness as a shortstop – that was that he played in the same era as Honus Wagner.”

-Because of his smart style of play and his remarkable defensive skills, Wallace was able to play the game until he was 44 years old.
-After taking the field for a total of 25 seasons, he holds the record for the longest career in baseball without ever making an appearance at the World Series.
+Because of his smart style of play and his remarkable defensive skills, Wallace remained in the big leagues until he was 44 years old.

 Year Inducted: 1953